 You could also take your pup for a stroll or hike through the preserve but may find it a bit difficult to find water for them.
 Hence, make sure to carry water for your furry friend.

 You could also go for a jog or ride your bike to get a relaxing and energetic exercise done.

 The trail is accessible all year round, peaceful, and has very few crowds.

 You could also sight beautiful heron birds in the morning.

 7) Hays Nature Preserve

-This hiking trails in Huntsville Alabama is the largest and most undeveloped parklands.
-Hike from over 10 miles of trails across sloughs, bottomlands and swamps.
+These hiking trails in Huntsville Alabama are the most extensive and most undeveloped parklands.
+Hike from over 10 miles of trails across sloughs, bottomland, and swamps.

-You could find deer’s, rabbits and birds that are a part of the beautiful flora and fauna of the beautiful hardwood forest.
+You could find deer, rabbits, and birds that are a part of the beautiful flora and fauna of the beautiful hardwood forest.
 Explore the fields and discover the wetlands while also volunteering to preserve the nature around Huntsville.